 13.1 Compromised Objectivity, Competence or Effectiveness Due to Relational Factors

-A member must not undertake or continue to provide psychological services with an individual client when the objectivity, competence or effectiveness of the member is, or could reasonably be expected to be, impaired because of the member’s present or previous familial, social, sexual, emotional, financial, supervisory, political, administrative, or legal relationship with the client or a relevant person associated with the client.
+Members must not undertake or continue to provide psychological services with an individual client when their objectivity, competence or effectiveness is, or could reasonably be expected to be, impaired.
+This could be due to the members present or previous familial, social, sexual, emotional, financial, supervisory, political, administrative, or legal relationship with the client or a relevant person associated with the client.
 This prohibition does not apply if the services are delivered to an organizational client and the nature of the professional relationship is neither therapeutic nor vulnerable to exploitation.

 13.2 Compromised Objectivity, Competence or Effectiveness Due to Other Factors

-a) impair his/her objectivity, competence or effectiveness in delivering psychological services; or
+a) impair their objectivity, competence or effectiveness in delivering psychological services; or

 b) expose the client to harm or exploitation.